 Ready to embrace mortality?
 The concept of death and mortality has likely created fear and confusion since the first Homo Sapiens walked the earth.
 As a species that kills for food with ease, we have a level of denial and discomfort of our own mortality.

 Early philosophy offers a freeing insight into how embracing the reality of our short stay can bring contentment to our life.

 So should we avoid a deep think on death?
-Stoic philosophy in particular says we should embrace our mortality in order to life a virtuous life.
+Stoic philosophy, in particular, says we should embrace our mortality in order to live a virtuous life.
 Seneca in particular seemingly had a dim view on religious dogma and erred towards logic in regards to death.

 “Religion is regarded by the common people as true, by the wise as false, and by rulers as useful.”

-Stoics seemingly understood death as a intrinsic component of the Nature of Things or Logos, an inevitability that should not be feared, but rather close to ones thoughts each day in order to lead a full and virtuous life.
+Stoics seemingly understood death as an intrinsic component of the Nature of Things or Logos, an inevitability that should not be feared, but rather close to one’s thoughts each day in order to lead a full and virtuous life.

 It is not that we have a short time to live, but that we waste a lot of it.
 Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.
 But when it is wasted in heedless luxury and spent on no good activity, we are forced at last by death’s final constraint to realize that it has passed away before we knew it was passing.
 So it is: we are not given a short life but we make it short, and we are not ill-supplied but wasteful of it… Life is long if you know how to use it.Seneca